Eva Perón Foundation: Criticisms

 There were allegations that most of the Foundation's wealth was ill-gotten, with Evita coercing people into donating.
 There were examples of pressure, particularly with the infamous case of the Mu-Mu sweet manufacturers, who were temporarily shut down after they refused to give the Foundation a free donation of sweets for underprivileged children.
 There was, however, only one example of Evita targeting the landed aristocracy and this was when the Foundation received most of the 97 million pesos which the Bemberg dynasty were forced to pay after they had attempted to evade tax after their patriarch died abroad.

-There were allegations that Evita set up a secret bank account in Switzerland with the funds, but these allegations have been dismissed by her more recent biographers.
+Allegations of a secret bank account in Switzerland have been dismissed by her more recent biographers.

 Decline

 After Evita's premature death in 1952, the Foundation briefly passed under the control of other Peronist women; but it did not outlast the fall of the regime itself in 1955 and had been in terminal decline since 1952 anyway.
 It was disbanded like every other Perónist organization by the military junta in 1955, after they overthrew Juan Perón on September 19, 1955.
-As late as the 1970s, storage facilities full of goods intended for the Argentine poor were still being discovered.
+Its headquarters was located on Avenida Paseo Colón 850, which was granted to the Faculty of Engineering, University of Buenos Aires in 1956.
+The ten six-meter high statues on the roof of the headquarters, representing the "descamisados", were designed and sculpted from Carrara marble by the Italian sculptor Leone Tommasi and installed in 1950.
+In 1955, after the coup d'état, the statues were removed and thrown into the Matanza River, from where, in 1996, by order of President Carlos Menem, only three were found and were retrieved.
+The three statues can currently be seen in San Vicente where Juan Perón is buried.